Todd Boehly: Reception

-Boehly was listed on Los Angeles Business Journal's list of the 500 most influential people from 2017 to 2021.
-In 2022, he was included on the Forbes 400 list.
+Boehly was listed on Los Angeles Business Journal's list of the 500 most influential people from 2017 to 2023.
+In 2022, he was included on the Forbes 400 list, and the Bloomberg 50, a list of the most influential people in global business.
+Boehly was featured on the cover of Forbes in 2024, as part of a feature on his investment, sports and entertainment empire.
+He was also included in Los Angeles Times' 2024 "LA Influential" list.

+He was interviewed by Michael Milken at the 2023 Milken Institute Global Conference, where he discussed his ownership of Chelsea and the team’s plans for the next season.
+He has also spoken at conferences such as SporticoLive's "Invest in Sports" summit in 2021 and 2024, where he discussed the sports industry and investment in professional sports.
+In 2024, Boehly was a speaker at Bloomberg Invest, and the CAIS Alternative Investment Summit.
+He was invited to the Forbes Iconoclast Summit twice in a row, in 2024 and 2025.
+He was a speaker at the Milken Institute's 2025 Global Investors' Symposium in Hong Kong, where he discussed Eldridge Industries' reorganization of core insurance and alternative investment businesses into Eldridge, as well as the growth of sports in Asian markets.
+That same year, he joined Bloomberg at the Qatar Economic Forum to discuss developing markets in the Middle East.

+Personal life

+Boehly met his wife Katie while studying at College of William & Mary.
+They have three sons.

 Philanthropy

 Boehly helped found the Boehly Center for Excellence in Finance in 2014 at William & Mary's Raymond A. Mason School of Business with his wife Katie Boehly via a multi-year gift.
 They also sponsor the yearly women's Stock Pitch and Leadership Summit at William & Mary.
 In 2020, Boehly and Katie committed funding to the construction of a new athletic complex and sports performance center at the college.
 They were honorary co-chairs of a $55 million campaign to fund William & Mary Athletics in 2021.

 In January 2021, Boehly partnered with William & Mary to produce a series of courses for students at the Boehly Center for Excellence in Finance.

-He is also actively involved with various organizations, including Finding a Cure for Epilepsy and Seizures (FACES), the Brunswick School, the Prostate Cancer Foundation, and Focused Ultrasound Foundation.
+He is also actively involved with various organizations, including Finding a Cure for Epilepsy and Seizures (FACES), the Brunswick School, the Prostate Cancer Foundation and Focused Ultrasound Foundation.
+He also supports the Milken Centre for Advancing the American Dream.